Dorset Street, Dublin: Today

-In recent years the street has been improved at its northern end with new trees and lighting; however, the street has been let to deteriorate at its southern city end with stretches of dereliction and vacancy having increased.
-An over-scaled new "Maldron" hotel built in conjunction with Senator Donie Cassidy now sits on the site of the former National Wax Museum (and before that Plaza Cinema and Bethesda Chapel), and is one of the very few new buildings.
-Road engineering by Dublin City Council, designed primarily to facilitate cars, continues to prove destructive – with the street now quite notorious as a hostile environment for pedestrians.
-Nonetheless, the street continues to host a number of pubs, including the very authentic Joxer Daly's, as referenced by Seán O'Casey in Juno and the Paycock, fast food outlets, an assortment of small retail units, and apartments and small offices.
+The street has been improved at its northern end with new trees and lighting in the 2010s.
+A Maldron hotel was built in conjunction with Senator Donie Cassidy now sits on the site of the former National Wax Museum (and before that Plaza Cinema and Bethesda Chapel).
+Road engineering by Dublin City Council, designed primarily to facilitate cars.
+The street features a number of pubs, including Joxer Daly's, as referenced by Seán O'Casey in Juno and the Paycock, fast food outlets, an assortment of small retail units, and apartments and small offices.

+The Dorest Street flats on Upper Dorset Street were demolished in October 2024 to make way for a redevelopment of the site for more social housing.
+The majority of the flats had been vacant for a decade and had attracted anti-social behaviour.